 In the image below, the column on the very right highlights that you hold over $695,000 worth of stock for products that led to no sales over the past 12 months.
 This is an alarming statistic as wouldn't you rather have access to that capital to purchase more popular products, use for campaigns or to invest with?

-Click on the image below to see how easy it is to view your dead stock in Phocas.
+Click on the image below to see how easy it is to view your dead stock.

 The importance of good inventory management

 It is important to understand the above concepts in order to run a more profitable business and rebound faster from disruption.
-Appropriate stock levels enable your sales team to ensure customers they will get their products on time and allow you to do more with your capital.
+Appropriate stock levels enable your sales team to ensure your valued customers get their products on time and allow you to do more with your capital.

 If overstock is not returned or sold at a discount, it may contribute to a dead stock graveyard over time.
 The business is then not only unable to sell the stock it purchased, but storage space that could have been used for profitable products is also taken up.

 In addition, overstock or dead stock that is of a high value represents company assets that are not accessible and are not producing a profit.
-This may prevent the company from investing in opportunities for business growth, or may put the business in a difficult position in times where sales drop off, or prices are pressed down through competition.
+This may prevent the company from investing in opportunities for business growth, or may put the business in a difficult position when prices are pressed down through competition.

-To learn more about effective inventory management, download our free eBook ‘The cost of having too much stock’ by clicking here or on the button below.
+To learn more about effective inventory management, download the eBook ‘The cost of having too much stock’ by clicking here or on the button below.